vaidik0508/daily-paper-chrome-extension/README.md

 # Daily AI Research Papers Chrome Extension

-A Chrome extension that shows daily research papers in AI with detailed explanations using AI-powered analysis completely locally using LLM from LMStudio.
+A Chrome extension that shows daily research papers in AI with detailed explanations using AI-powered analysis using LLM from OpenAI, OLLAMA, LMStudio.

 ## Features